-- The 233 NHS providers employ over a million people (full time equivalents, FTE).
-That is one of the world's largest workforces alongside Walmart and the Chinese People's Liberation Army.
+The 217 NHS providers employ over 1.1 million people (full time equivalents, FTE), which makes the NHS one of the world's largest workforces alongside Walmart and the Chinese People's Liberation Army.

 NHS Providers is the single voice for this public sector, recognised for our effective lobbying and influence within government, as a promoter of shared learning, and as a provider of support and development for our members.
 We represent 100% of the NHS provider sector.